-Breaking up isn't always easy, but there are plenty of strategies that can help you on the journey to healing—like cutting off all contact with your former partner and taking the necessary time to unpack your feelings.
+Breaking up isn't always easy, but there are plenty of strategies that can help you move on faster, like cutting off all contact with your partner and taking the necessary time to work through your feelings.
 Another powerful tool?
-Writing a cathartic closure letter to your ex.
+Writing a closure letter to your ex.

 Focus on Yourself

-When crafting a letter to your ex, the focus should be on yourself and how you feel.
-Rather than pointing out all their faults or blaming them for what went wrong in the relationship, the better approach is to look internally.
-For example, explain how you felt when certain things occurred and do your best to explain why you were disappointed as a result of various situations.
-You can also use this time to share insight into your own actions and why you reacted in such a way when things transpired between the two of you.
+When writing a letter to your ex, the focus should be on yourself and how you feel.
+Rather than pointing out all their faults or blaming them for what went wrong in the relationship, it's better to look internally.
+For example, explain how you felt when certain things occurred in your relationship and do your best to explain why you were disappointed as a result of those situations.
+You can also use this time to share some insight into your own actions and why you reacted in certain ways.

-If your approach is one of self-explanation rather than accusations, your ex will likely be more receptive to your message.
+If your approach is one of self-explanation rather than being accusatory, your ex will probably be more receptive to your message.

 Steer Clear of Insults

-It’s imperative that you take the high road in any situation—and especially when it comes to handling a past relationship.
+It’s important that you take the high road when it comes to handling a past relationship.
 That means keeping the insults or passive-aggressive jabs out of the letter, both in terms of specifics as well as the overall tone itself.
 After all, if your ex feels disrespected, judged, or that their character is being attacked, they might become defensive and disregard your letter altogether.
 Rather than relying on criticism and low-blows, make sure that your words are constructive and productive.

 Write From Your Heart